-Phenethyl isothiocyanate (PEITC) is a member of the isothiocyanate family of compounds which are formed when glucosinolates, a class of sulfur-containing compounds found in cruciferous vegetables, are hydrolyzed by enzymes (33, 34).
+Phenethyl isothiocyanate (PEITC) belongs to the isothiocyanate family of compounds which are formed when glucosinolates, a class of sulfur-containing compounds found in cruciferous vegetables, are hydrolyzed by myrosinase (33, 34).
 PEITC has been found to have a wide range of biological activities including anticancer, anti-inflammatory, and antioxidant effects (35, 36).

-Gut microbiome composition determines how efficiently food is processed into metabolites such as amino acids, bile acids and short-chain fatty acids.
-In our study we used C57BL/6J wild type (WT) and Nrf2 gene knockout (KO) mice to test diets to which either cranberry or PEITC were added since both have been shown to boost the production of these metabolites.
-Possible health benefits of these food additives include cancer prevention and activation of Nrf2 pathway, a master regulator of oxidative stress and inflammation.
+The composition of the GI microbial communities determines the efficiency of processing food into metabolites including amino acids, bile acids and short-chain fatty acids (SCFA).
+The current study utilized C57BL/6J wild type (WT) and Nrf2 gene knockout (KO) mice to test diets infused with either cranberry or PEITC.
+Both food additives have been shown to boost the production of the metabolite production.
+The health benefits of these additives include cancer prevention and activation of Nrf2 pathway.
+The latter is a master regulator of oxidative stress and inflammation.
 The aim of this study was to understand the mechanisms by which cranberry and PEITC can influence the gut microbiome and microbial metabolite production, and further improve the gut health via reducing inflammation and achieving homeostasis.

 2. Materials and Methods